MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/project-tenets.md

 Every contributor is expected to limit the size of their pull requests to something that can be considered reasonable to review.
 Excessively large changes are difficult to review and often hide bugs and less than ideal architectures.

+For more change management details, please review the [merging pull requests](merging-pull-requests.md) document.

 ## Support all application stages

 MRTK3 is designed to be used by developers of new and existing Unity projects.
 Features should not be added that limit the abilities of developers to create their applications, regardless of the current stage of development.